b3-kennedy/CCTP-Unity/README.md

 This repository contains the code to create the 3D environments from a satellite image.
 Inside the scenes folder you will find 3 example scenes and the corresponding satellite image used to create this scene.
 Scene 2 demonstrates the ability to create landscapes by drawing your own.

+Unity version: 2020.3.26f1

-To see the scenes press the play button within Unity.
+To see the scenes load one of the scenes from the 'Scene' folder within unity and press the play button.

 If you wish to change the mode of the buildings:
 1. Locate the Building Generator script on the 'World' asset within the scene